Choosing a topic for your next blog post

 - Did you come across an awesome article or recipe (or two) this week?
 Share those.

 - Want to share something more personal—about your education, a recent insight, or even a guilty pleasure?
 Go for it.

-- Do you have a blog post that’s over 12-months old and needs updating?
+- Do you have a blog post that’s over 12 months old and can be updated or repurposed?
 Why not do that?

 Still stuck on choosing a topic for your next health blog post?

 I’ve created a few things that can help you.